May 1, 2012

 Coming back to what Mom asked me write to you, President Obama, she shared how, “The First Family is almost identical to the Krause family.”
 If this happened to your family President Obama, how do you think you’d survive this onslaught?

-Last week Alison would have celebrated her 61st birthday.
+Last week Allison would have celebrated her 61st birthday.
 With the 42nd anniversary of Kent State approaching on May 4th, we continue to stand for Truth and Justice for Allison.
 We hope no more American families will bury their young as we did after Allison’s unnecessary and unwarranted death, with zero accountability by the May 4th Kent State Massacre perpetrators.

 Please do not allow another Kent State anniversary to pass without truth and justice for Allison Krause and her fellow murdered classmates Jeffrey Miller, Sandy Scheuer and William Schroeder.